-Community in Saddang watershed ecosystem in South Sulawesi who depend on it directly and utilize the watershed for livelihood reached 835.710 peoples, consisting of 417.660 men and 418.050 women and distributed as much 228.574 peoples in Tana Toraja district, 215.418 peoples in North Toraja district, 174.994 peoples in Enrekang district, and 216.724 peoples in Pinrang district.
+Community in Saddang watershed ecosystem in South Sulawesi who depend on it directly and utilize the watershed for livelihood reached 835.710 peoples, consisting of 417.060 men and 418.048 women and distributed as much 228.574 peoples in Tana Toraja district, 215.418 peoples in North Toraja district, 174.994 peoples in Enrekang district, and 216.724 peoples in Pinrang district.
 Total head of households who are in the watershed area are 644.026 families, consisting of 518.000 households are farmers and belonging to poor families is 165.496 households.11

 Main livelihood of communities in the Saddang watershed is farmers.
-Agricultural area in the Saddang watershed reached 113.167 ha or 22.44% of the total of Saddang watershed area (504,313 ha).
-For field area as food production reached 16.113 ha in the watershed area, consisting of 9.027 hectares in the downstream area and 7.086 ha in the upstream area.12
+Agricultural area in the Saddang watershed reached 113.167 ha or 15.66% of the total of Saddang watershed area.
+For field area as food production reached 19.547 ha in the watershed area, consisting of 9.027 hectares in the downstream area and 7.086 ha in the upstream area.12

 The impact of climate change has implications to the decline of revenue for people who utilize the land for the fulfillment of their life.
 Average income of people who are vulnerable to disasters in the watershed area is IDR 11.075.549 per household per year.
 Based from the data, there was a decline in food production, especially for rice in the watershed area.
 The decline in rice production in 2013 amounted to 29.047 tons, or approximately 9.6% decline in rice production, compared to the previous year that amounted to 304.913 tons in 2012.13 This condition is due to the frequent disasters in their region.
-Cultivation of
+Cultivation of agricultural land are not maximum so the earned income is below Regional Minimum Wage of South Sulawesi province.